-- Open a window about two inches (5 cm) on the side of the vehicle that is away from the wind to bring in fresh air. - Fully open the air outlets on or under the instrument panel. - Adjust the Climate Control system to a setting that circulates the air inside the vehicle and set the fan speed to the highest setting.
+- Open a window about 5 cm (two inches) on the side of the vehicle that is away from the wind to bring in fresh air. - Fully open the air outlets on or under the instrument panel. - Adjust the Climate Control system to a setting that circulates the air inside the vehicle and set the fan speed to the highest setting.
 See Climate Control System in the Index.

-For more information about carbon monoxide, see Engine Exhaust on page 2-33.
+For more information about carbon monoxide, see Engine Exhaust on page 3-33.